 What is Beating the Market?

 Beating the market is the nirvana for every investor.
-Well normally it should be, but many investors realize that it can actually be very difficult to out-perform the stock market’s returns year after year.
+Well, typically, it should be, but many investors realize that it can actually be tough to outperform the stock market’s returns year after year.

 The Liberated Stock Trader Beat the Market Screener Performance.